CakeOfPain/Dashbuddy/docs/Specifications.md

 ## Widget-API

 The Widget-API is being used for saving and retrieving the layout of the dashboard.
-The returned List contain are the Rows.
-Each Row has a List of widgets (columns) that are evenly spaced.
+The returned List contain the Rows.
+Each Row is a List of widgets objects (columns).
-Each Widget got the fields:
+Each Widget object got the fields:
 - `plugin` The plugin that is going to be showed
 - `params` The parameters for the plugin (query params)

+Example:
 ```json
 [
     [